bardianz/Academic-Projects/Readme.md

 # Introduction

-Some educational projects that have been done in the Mazandaran University.
+Some educational projects that have been done in the Mazandaran University of Science and Technology.

 This repository includes projects, presentation files, documents and other stuff.